SimonHFrost/resume/resume.md

     - Trumpet
     - Music Festivals and Concerts

-*   **General**
-    - Learning German
-    - Board Games
-    - Reading

 References
 -

-Character and performance references supplied on request.
+*   Character and performance references supplied on request.